-Further, Nevada employers are prohibited from taking adverse action against (and must reasonably accommodate) employees who are victims of domestic violence (or whose family member is a victim of domestic violence) (Nev.
-Rev.

-Stat. §613.222 and §613.223).
-In addition, private employers must provide domestic violence leave in qualifying circumstances (Nev.
+Further, Nevada employers are prohibited from taking adverse action against (and must reasonably accommodate) employees who are victims of domestic violence or sexual assault (or whose family member is a victim of domestic violence or sexual assault) for reasons related to domestic violence or sexual assault (Nev.
+Rev. Stat. §613.222 and §613.223).
+In addition, private employers must provide domestic violence and sexual assault victim leave in qualifying circumstances (Nev.
 Rev. Stat. §608.0198).
+(Sexual assault victim protections become effective January 1, 2024).